Luke Maile: Amateur career

 Maile attended Covington Catholic High School in Park Hills, Kentucky.
-While there he set school records for batting average, on-base percentage, hits, walks, runs scored, runs batted in (RBIs), doubles, and triples.
-Maile was named The Cincinnati Enquirer's Player of the Year in three of his four years at Covington Catholic, and was named Kentucky's Mr. Baseball in his senior year.
+While there, he set school records for batting average, on-base percentage, hits, walks, runs scored, runs batted in (RBIs), doubles, and triples.
+Maile was named The Cincinnati Enquirer's Player of the Year three times and was named Kentucky's Mr. Baseball in his senior year.
 He graduated in 2009.

-The Red Sox selected Maile in the 43rd round of the 2009 Major League Baseball draft, but he did not sign, because they were not offering enough money.
-Instead, Maile enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team.
-In 2011, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-In 2012, his junior year, Maile won the Southeastern Conference (SEC) Player of the Week Award twice, was an All-SEC Second Team member, and was a semifinalist for the Golden Spikes Award as well as the Dick Howser Trophy.
+The Boston Red Sox selected Maile in the 43rd round of the 2009 Major League Baseball draft, but he did not sign as he believed they did not offer enough money.
+Instead, Maile chose to enroll at the University of Kentucky, playing college baseball for the Kentucky Wildcats.
+In 2011, he played in three collegiate summer baseball games for the Cotuit Kettleers of the Cape Cod Baseball League.
+In 2012, his junior year, Maile won the Southeastern Conference (SEC) Player of the Week Award twice, was an All-SEC Second Team member, and was a semifinalist for the Golden Spikes Award and the Dick Howser Trophy.
+That season, he hit .319 with 12 home runs and 9 stolen bases in 62 games.

 Professional career

 Tampa Bay Rays

-The Tampa Bay Rays selected Maile in the eighth round, with the 272nd overall selection, of the 2012 Major League Baseball draft.
-He was assigned to the Short Season-A Hudson Valley Renegades for the entire 2012 season, appearing in 61 games and batting .278 with three home runs and 41 RBIs.
+The Tampa Bay Rays selected Maile in the eighth round, with the 272nd overall selection of the 2012 Major League Baseball draft.
+He was assigned to the Short Season-A Hudson Valley Renegades for the rest of 2012, appearing in 61 games and batting .278 with three home runs and 41 RBIs.
 In 2013, Maile played in 95 games for the Class-A Bowling Green Hot Rods.
 He finished the year with a .283 batting average, four home runs, and 49 RBIs.
-During the offseason, Maile played for the Salt River Rafters of the Arizona Fall League.
+That autumn, he played for the Salt River Rafters of the Arizona Fall League.

 In 2014, Maile played for the Montgomery Biscuits of the Double-A Southern League.
 The Rays promoted him to the Durham Bulls of the Triple-A International League at the end of August, but he did not appear in any games for the Bulls in 2014.
 In 97 games for Montgomery, Maile hit .268 with five home runs and 37 RBIs.
 Maile played for the Bulls in 2015, hitting .207 in 89 games, and was promoted to the major leagues on September 1.
-He appeared in 15 games for the Rays in 2015, and hit .171 with two RBIs.
+He appeared in 15 games for the Rays in 2015 and hit .171 with two RBIs.

 Maile split time between Durham and Tampa Bay in 2016.
-He played in 58 games for the Bulls, hitting .242 with two home runs and 12 RBIs.
-With the Rays, he appeared in 42 games and recorded a .227 batting average with three home runs and 15 RBIs.
+He played in 58 games for the Bulls, hitting .242 with 2 home runs and 12 RBIs.
+With the Rays, he appeared in 42 games with a .227 batting average, 3 home runs, and 15 RBIs.
 The Rays designated Maile for assignment on April 2, 2017.